s3ql/s3ql/rst/about.rst

 <http://aws.amazon.com/s3 Amazon S3>`_ or `OpenStack
 <http://openstack.org/projects/storage/>`_.
 S3QL effectively provides
-a hard disk of dynamic, infinite capacity that can be accessed from any computer with internet access.
+a hard disk of dynamic, infinite capacity that can be accessed from any computer with internet access running Linux, FreeBSD or OS-X.

 S3QL is a standard conforming, full featured UNIX file system that is conceptually indistinguishable from any local file system.